9 December 2020

 This time around I found switching to 3G mode offered no improvement and the only effect was to slow the upload speed a little.

-The speeds are not the biggest issue though.
+The speeds are not even the biggest issue.
 A steady 2Mbit connection is fine for web browsing and can stream video fairly well if kept to 480p or below.
 But SMARTY was unable even to reliably be used for simple browsing due to the infuriatingly frequent timeouts and horrible laggy response times.